cognitamain/cognita-docs.github.io/_posts/2022-03-19-AddFormEnquiry.md

 ## Description

-The enquiry form component provides all the required fields for an E2C Enquiry.
+The enquiry form provides all the required fields for an E2C Enquiry.
 The visitor is able to register up to 3 children on one enquiry form and offer them the opportunity to provide exact details relating to each potential student, their grade and required starting date.